cocotheH/shooting-fish/README.md

 # shooting-fish
 # course assignment
-fishing shooting the fly mouse click to shoot
+fishing shooting the fly  W/S to rotate fish A/D to move Space to shoot